Eswarsaipashavula/AI_ASN2/README.md

 # AI Assignment 2: Search and Optimization

-This project implements four classic search and optimization algorithms to solve problems in various environments using OpenAI Gym-compatible environments.
+This project implements four classic search and optimization algorithms to solve problems in various environments.

 ## 👥 Team Members